rehierl/node-tree-outliner/2-tree-of-nodes/2-3-tag-sequence.md

           /#text, /h1, #text, /#text, /body]
 ```

-Any tag in such a sequence corresponds with an enter or exit event: start tag
+Any tag in such a sequence corresponds with the enter or the exit event of a
-`name` represents an enter and end tag `/name` an exit event.
-Any tag sequence
+node: start tag `name` represents a node's enter and end tag `/name` a node's
-therefore corresponds with the structure of one or more fragments that have the
+exit event.
+Any tag sequence therefore corresponds with the structure of one
-same, if not identical, structure.
+or more fragments that have the same, if not identical, structure.

+**Memory hook**
-Memory hook: Essentially, a document's tag sequence corresponds with an HTML
+Essentially, a document's tag sequence corresponds with an HTML
-file that was stripped of any content.
+file that was stripped of its contents.